-Turning to the modelling details, we introduce into the EPPA model two hydrogen production sectors, one that uses natural gas and one that uses coal, with both including an option of CCS.
-The sector mark-ups are intended to cover the full retail cost of delivering hydrogen.
+Turning to the modeling details, we introduce into the EPPA model two hydrogen production sectors, one that uses natural gas and one that uses coal, with both including an option of carbon capture and storage.
+These sectors include distribution/fueling and cost shares and markups are intended to cover the full retail cost of delivering hydrogen.
 We introduce an alternative private automobile technology to represent a fuel cell vehicle fleet that runs on hydrogen.
 Before providing detail on these new sectors and technologies, we briefly describe the existing model structure.

-The EPPA model is a recursive-dynamic general equilibrium model of the world economy developed by the MIT Joint Program on the Science and Policy of Global Change (Paltsev et al., 2005).
-The EPPA model is built on the GTAP dataset (Hertel, 1997; Dimaranan and McDougall, 2002), which accommodates a consistent representation of energy markets in physical units as well as detailed data on regional production and bilateral trade flows.
-Besides the GTAP dataset, EPPA uses additional data for greenhouse gases (carbon dioxide, CO2; methane, CH4; nitrous oxide, N2O; hydrofluorocarbons, HFCs; perfluorocarbons, PFCs; and sulphur hexafluoride, SF6) and air pollutants (sulphur dioxide, SO2; nitrogen oxides, NO_x; black carbon, BC; organic carbon, OC; ammonia, NH3; carbon monoxide, CO; and non-methane volatile organic compounds, VOC) emissions based on United States Environmental Protection Agency inventory data and projects.
-For use in EPPA, the GTAP dataset is aggregated into sixteen regions and twenty-four sectors with several advanced technology sectors that are not explicitly represented in GTAP (the EPPA regions and sectors are shown in Table 1).
+EPPA is a recursive-dynamic general equilibrium model of the world economy developed by the MIT Joint Program on the Science and Policy of Global Change (Paltsev et al., 2005).
+The EPPA model is built on the GTAP dataset (Hertel, 1997; Dimaranan and McDougall, 2002), which accommodates a consistent representation of energy markets in physical units as well as detailed data on regional production, consumption, and bilateral trade flows.
+Besides the GTAP dataset, EPPA uses additional data for greenhouse gases (carbon dioxide, CO2; methane, CH4; nitrous oxide, N2O; hydrofluorocarbons, HFCs; perfluorocarbons, PFCs; and sulphur hexafluoride, SF6) and air pollutants (sulphur dioxide, SO2; nitrogen oxides, NOx; black carbon, BC; organic carbon, OC; ammonia, NH3; carbon monoxide, CO; and non-methane volatile organic compounds, VOC) emissions based on United States Environmental Protection Agency inventory data and projects.
+For use in EPPA, the GTAP dataset is aggregated into 16 regions and 24 sectors with several advanced technology sectors that are not explicitly represented in the GTAP data (the EPPA regions and sectors are shown in Table 1).

-Much of the sectoral detail is focused on providing a more accurate representation of energy production and use, as it may change over time or under policies that would limit greenhouse gases.
+Much of the sectoral detail is focused on providing a more accurate representation of energy production and use as it may change over time or under policies that would limit greenhouse gases.
 The base year of the EPPA model is 1997.
-From 2000 it is solved recursively at five-year intervals.
+From 2000 it is solved recursively at 5-year intervals.
 The EPPA model production and consumption sectors are represented by nested Constant Elasticity of Substitution (CES) production functions (or the Cobb-Douglas and Leontief special cases of the CES).
-The model is written in the GAMS software system and solved using the MPSGE modelling language (Rutherford, 1995).
-The EPPA model has been used in a wide variety of policy applications (for example, see Jacoby et al., 1997; Reilly et al., 1999; Babiker et al., 2003; Reilly and Paltsev, 2006; US CCSP, 2007; Paltsev et al., 2007).
+The model is written in the GAMS software system and solved using MPSGE modeling language (Rutherford, 1995).
+The EPPA has been used in a wide variety of policy applications (e.g., Jacoby et al., 1997; Reilly et al., 1999; Babiker, Metcalf, and Reilly, 2003; Reilly and Paltsev, 2006; US CCSP, 2007; Paltsev et al., 2007).